 Get your department heads together.
 Develop them as leaders.
 Together, answer:

 - What external trends do we need to pay attention to?

 - How can we balance current operational goals with a compelling future state vision?

 - What do we value and how to we help transform the culture?

 Most organizations develop 1 – 3 year plans.
 86% of executive teams spend less than an hour per month discussing strategy.
 Defining a compelling vison and a plan to achieve it has to be a priority in order to thrive through chaotic times.
 We’ve designed and facilitated visioning, strategic planning, executive team development and board retreats for dozens of companies.
 We’ll partner with you and your team to achieve breakthrough results.

-Your role as key conduit to the board, your role here as to be to engage, yet guide, define your vision while you help define boundaries between the board and the organization.
-This sensitive balancing act take extraordinary business insight, emotional intelligence, governance acumen and servant leadership.
-We’ve helped boards and the top executive conduct CEO reviews, run successful strategic planning sessions, define guiding principles and governance structures and organizational development.
+Your role as key conduit to the board, your role here is to engage, yet guide, define your vision while you help define boundaries between the board and the organization.
+This sensitive balancing act takes extraordinary business insight, emotional intelligence, governance acumen and servant leadership.
+We’ve helped boards and the top executives conduct CEO reviews, run successful strategic planning sessions, define guiding principles and governance structures and organizational development.

 Many organizations will discover too late that survival mode is no longer adequate.
 A shift has occurred, requiring leaders to exercise more than situational awareness used to identify immediate short-term financial trends.
 Leaders in the New Normal 2.0 must open their eyes to emerging, even sometimes barely detectable, long-term shifts in the societal and global business marketplace.